Integrating quantum groups over surfaces: Computing factorization homology of punctured surfaces

-\begin{remark}The set of such gluing patterns, modulo cyclic permutations, is clearly in bijection with the set of ribbon graphs with a single vertex; the indexing we use is most convenient for writing down explicit relations.\end{remark}
+\begin{remark} Recall that every (connected) oriented surface with boundary can be described as the thickening of a (connected) so-called fat graph or ribbon graph, i.e. a graph equipped with a cyclic ordering at each vertex.
+A \emph{ciliated graph} is defined similarly, but with a choice of a linear instead of cyclic ordering at each vertex.
+Ciliated graphs enter the definition of the Fock-Rosly Poisson structure on the representation variety of the underlying surface~\cite{Fock1999}, and of its quantization by Alekseev~\cite{Alekseev1993}.
+A gluing pattern is the same as a ciliated graph with one vertex.
+We use this notion for the sake of simplicity, but we note that both Definition~\ref{def:glued-alg} and our main result Theorem~\ref{thm:main} has a straightforward analog for an arbitrary ciliated graph. \end{remark}

-A gluing pattern $P$ determines a surface $\Sigma(P)$, with a single marked boundary interval $0$, as follows: we begin with a disc $D^2$ with $2n+1$ boundary intervals labelled $0,1,\ldots 2n$, and then glue each of $n$ handles $H_i$, with marked intervals, $i$ and $i'$ to $P(i)$ and $P(i')$, respectively.
+A gluing pattern $P$ determines a surface $\Sigma(P)$, with a single marked boundary interval $0$, as follows: we begin with a disk $D^2$ with $2n+1$ boundary intervals labeled $0,1,\ldots 2n$, and then glue each of $n$ handles $H_i$, with marked intervals, $i$ and $i'$ to $P(i)$ and $P(i')$, respectively.